-I have been very busy lately tweaking my blog and working to add lots more info on traveling.
+I have been swamped lately tweaking my blog and working to add lots more info on travelling.

 However, this is a such a crazy story; That I felt it was worth interrupting my web updating to share this wacky Yoga experience.

-As many of you may know, I am at present in Spain.
-I am staying in a Town called Vilanova and La Geltru.
-I first came to this city fifty years ago, and amazingly enough, it hasn’t changed very much since then.
-Every time I return here I feel that time has stood still and for me, so possibly not the most scintillating place on earth.
+As many of you may know, At present, I am in Spain, and staying in a Town called Vilanova and La Geltru.
+The first time I came to this city, was fifty years ago, and amazingly enough, it hasn’t changed very much since then.
+Every time I return here, it is as if time has stood still, so possibly not the most scintillating place on earth.

 For want of something better to do, (meaning nothing) I decided, on the recommendation of my good friend Sofia, to join her in a Yoga class.
 Sofia reckoned that her Yoga teacher was the best in the world.
 Needless to say, for obvious reasons, I was looking forward to the class and considering attending classes, during the length of my stay.